 Cartilage piercings are a type of body piercing on the upper ear cartilage.
 They can be pierced at a number of locations on the ear, including directly through the earlobe, which is not considered cartilage.
-Cartilage piercings will not close if removed, but may tighten during periods of extended disuse.
+Cartilage piercings will not close if removed but may tighten during periods of extended disuse.

-Conch piercing is a body piercing done in the conch area of the ear.
+A conch piercing is a body piercing done in the conch area of the ear.
 It is done through the central part of the ear cartilage and is usually pierced with a curved barbell.
 The jewelry worn in a conch piercing can be either a stud or a hoop.

-Double Ear Piercing
+6. Double Ear Piercing

 Double ear piercing is carried out by professional piercers using a sterile needle.
-The skin around the ear is pierced creating an opening that allows jewelry to be worn in the ear.
-It is important to use a clean, high quality needle since this can minimize swelling and bleeding.
+The skin around the ear is pierced, creating an opening that allows jewelry to be worn in the ear.
+It is important to use a clean, high-quality needle since this can minimize swelling and bleeding.

-Forward Helix Piercing
+7. Forward Helix Piercing

-Full Ear Piercing
+8. Full Ear Piercing

-The helix is the upper, outer portion of your ear where all those cute cartilage piercings happen.
-This area is also known as the pinna and it’s the most popular spot for cartilage piercings.
+The helix is the upper, outer portion of your ear, where all those cute cartilage piercings happen.
+This area is also known as the pinna, and it’s the most popular spot for cartilage piercings.

 Industrial piercings are one of the most popular forms of ear piercings.
 The industrial piercing is a double perforation done through the upper ear cartilage.
-The piercing procedure involves two perforations which are connected by a single straight barbell.
+The piercing procedure involves two perforations that are connected by a single straight barbell.
 It follows an oblique angle from the top part of the ear towards the bottom.

 Lobe piercing is the most common piercing in the world.
 The earlobe is a soft, fleshy part of the ear and can easily be pierced with a small gauge needle.
 There are many different styles of lobe piercings available.

-Orbital piercings, which are also referred to as orbitals, double perforations and double piercings, are a type of body piercing in which two separate holes are pierced close together and held together by a single piece of jewelry.
+Orbital piercings, which are also referred to as “orbitals,” “double perforations,” and “double piercings,” are a type of body piercing in which two separate holes are pierced close together and held together by a single piece of jewelry.

-Simple Ear Piercing
+14. Simple Ear Piercing

 Ear piercing is a simple procedure that generally takes less than a minute.
 Some piercers may have special equipment or procedures for young or nervous customers.
-In most cases, though, it’s simply a matter of cleaning the area, marking it for placement and then inserting the jewelry.
+In most cases, though, it’s simply a matter of cleaning the area, marking it for placement, and then inserting the jewelry.

 Snug piercings are placed on the antihelix part of the ear cartilage.
-It is essentially the same as a regular helix piercing, except that it is placed higher up towards the top of the ear.
+It is essentially the same as a regular helix piercing, except that it is placed higher up, towards the top of the ear.
 You can have just one or two snug piercings.

-Top Ear Piercing
+16. Top Ear Piercing

 The tragus piercing is a relatively new trend that originated in Europe.
 The tragus is the small flap of cartilage in front of your ear canal.
 This type of piercing has become more popular because it is quite simple to do and can be fitted with a variety of jewelry.

-Transverse Lobe Piercing
+18. Transverse Lobe Piercing

-Multiple Ear Piercings
+19. Multiple Ear Piercings

 Multiple ear piercings have become very trendy and fashionable.
 Many people choose to get multiple ear piercings to show off their uniqueness and individuality.

-The auricle is the outer rim at the top of the ear and these piercings are placed on that thin strip of cartilage.
+The auricle is the outer rim at the top of the ear, and these piercings are placed on that thin strip of cartilage.
 You’ll see them spaced closely together and then decorated with tiny hoops or studs.

 Ear Piercing Types

 The lobe is the fleshy bottom part of your ear.
 It’s also the only part of your ear that’s safe to pierce with a gun.
-We don’t do that at Claire’s, because we’re committed to your safety, so instead we pierce with a sterile needle.
+We don’t do that at Claire’s because we’re committed to your safety, so instead we pierce with a sterile needle.
 Lobe piercings are much more comfortable than gun piercings because they cause minimal trauma to the tissues and don’t smash or tear the skin.
 The lobe can be pierced just about anywhere along its length, but an underlobe piercing can be especially striking.

 The cartilage is the firm tissue that gives your ear its shape and structure.
 Cartilage piercings are often more painful than lobe piercings, but they heal faster and offer a wide range of jewelry options for a truly unique look.
-The bigger your ear, the more cartilage you have — which means you can get multiple cartilage piercings!
+The bigger your ear, the more cartilage you have, which means you can get multiple cartilage piercings!
 You can even combine them with multiple lobe piercings for a really bold look.